-Did you know that one third of the world’s french fries come from New Brunswick?
+Did you know that one-third of the world’s French fries come from New Brunswick?
 The McCain brothers set up their first plant there in 1957 and their multi-billion-dollar company is still going strong!

 New Brunswick has a tax system similar to other Canadian provinces.
 Many of the provincial taxes and credits for residents of New Brunswick compliment similar credits at the federal level, but there are some unique credits for residents of New Brunswick.

-Progressive Tax Rate Structure
+New Brunswick’s Progressive Tax Rate Structure

+As with most provinces, New Brunswick uses a progressive tax structure, with five tax brackets.
 The tax brackets increase each year, based on inflation.
-Visit the government of New Brunswick’s Personal Income Tax page for this year’s tax bracket rates.
+Visit the government of New Brunswick’s Personal Income Tax page for current and previous year’s tax bracket rates.

-New Brunswick’s Tax Brackets for Tax Year 2019
+New Brunswick’s Tax Brackets for Tax Year 2020

 New Brunswick Credits